Traditional Carolina Costal Comfort Food

 The results were stunning.
-I was truly shocked by the amount of flavor in the shrimp & sauce, and the grits turned out to be silky smooth with the slightly bite of texture remaining.
+I was truly shocked by the amount of flavor in the shrimp & sauce, and the grits turned out to be silky smooth, while simultaneously delivering a gentle Al dente texture.
 Everything was seasoned perfectly and it brought me right back to one of my favorite spots- sitting on the dock just outside Charlston, watching the sunset, the fresh scent of the shrimp boats from the day’s catch in the air.
 When a meal can bring you back to a favorite place, it’s a special thing.
 This recipe is now in full rotation here at Casa de Collins and whenever I want to go back down south, this is the meal I make to take me there.

 Inspired by Charleston, South Carolina

 If you are ever in the Charleston area, here are some local ingredients and shops that helped inspire this dish and made their way into my pantry.